Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Yoga Poses for Injury Prevention

-Yoga is not only a great way to improve flexibility and strength, but it can also be an effective tool for injury prevention.
+Yoga is not only a great way to and strength, but it can also be an effective tool for injury prevention.
 By incorporating certain poses into your practice, you can help strengthen the muscles around your joints, improve stability, and reduce the risk of common injuries.
 In this section, we will explore three key yoga poses that are particularly beneficial for injury prevention: Bridge Pose, Low Lunge, and Extended Triangle Pose.

 Bridge Pose